Federal Chamber of Advocates of Russian Federation: History

-The Federal Chamber of Advocates of the Russian Federation was founded at First All-Russian Congress of Advocates on 31 January 2003 and was included in the Russian Unified State Register of legal entities on 17 March 2003.
+The Federal Chamber of Advocates of the Russian Federation was founded at the First All-Russian Congress of Advocates on 31 January 2003 and was included into the Russian Unified State Register of legal entities on 17 March 2003.
 It is governed by the Federal Law of 31 May 2002 No.63-FZ "About advocate's activity and advocate's community in Russian Federation".

 Place in advocate's community of Russia

 The Russian term "адвокатура" means a common set of advocates, advocate's law firms, regional advocate's chambers and the Federal Chamber of Advocates of the Russian Federation interacting with each other under the Federal Law of 31 May 2002 No.63-FZ.
 It can be translated into English as "advocate's community".
 The advocate's community is a civil society institute which is separated from public and local authorities and is operating independently on the basis of the self-governing.

-31 May celebrates as the Day of Russian advocate's community.
+31 May is celebrated as the Day of Russian advocate's community.

-The Federal Chamber of Advocates of the Russian Federation occupies a supreme position in the advocate's community of Russia.

 Organizational structure

-The All-Russian Congress of Advocates, which is convened not less than once every two years is a supreme management body of the Federal Chamber of Advocates of the Russian Federation.
+The All-Russian Congress of Advocates, which is convened not less than once every two years, is a supreme management body of the Federal Chamber of Advocates of the Russian Federation.

 The Council of the Federal Chamber of Advocates of the Russian Federation is a collegiate executive body of the Federal Chamber of Advocates of the Russian Federation.
 The Council consists of 33 members who elect the President of the Federal Chamber of Advocates of the Russian Federation from among their number.

 The Audit Commission of the Federal Chamber of Advocates of the Russian Federation is a control after financially economic activity body.

 The Ethics and Standards Commission of the Federal Chamber of Advocates of the Russian Federation is a body developing of professional standards of advocate's activity and norms of advocate's ethics.
 Also this commission hears appeals against a decisions of councils of regional advocate's chambers on disciplinary cases.

 The Commission for the Defence of Rights of Advocates of the Federal Chamber of Advocates of the Russian Federation is a body protecting professional rights of advocates.